telerik/ajax-docs/controls/grid/client-side-programming/events/clientevents-class-members.md

->note Please note that the grid and its structure should be created when the event handlers are attached.
+>tip Please note that the grid and its structure should be created when the event handlers are attached.
 That is why you cannot attach handlers for the **OnXXXCreating** and **OnXXXCreated** events dynamically.
 >